Dean Ganskop

 3 Credits

 Web developers often need to go beyond building web pages and client-server programming to plan, install, configure, develop, and maintain the Web servers that host their sites.
 They need to understand issues of scalability, performance, and security as they apply to deploying a web presence.
-This course provides a practical hands-on approach to development, configuration, and administration of web server platforms.
+This course provides a practical hands-on approach to development, configuration, and administration of Web server platforms, including operating system administration and shell scripting.
 Topics include issues of and approaches to scalability, multiple server systems, security, and auditing, as well as the many configuration options, modules, and server alternatives available.

 ISTE-608